Banner image

 Agroforestry involves combining agricultural production and tree plantations on the same plot of land.
 It is based on the principle of co-benefits, and is an ethical method of managing space and resources.
 Trees promote the conservation of the biodiversity needed to protect and develop crops.
 They also play an important role in maintaining a healthy water cycle, and help to stabilise the soil and improve its fertility.
 A win-win situation in return for giving up just a little land!

-Amazonian plants to the rescue
+Amazonian fruit and medicinal plants to the rescue

 This is at the core of the work this organisation is doing, backed by the Klorane Botanical Foundation since 2021 as part of a six-year partnership agreement.
 Ishpingo supports Kichwa farmers to adopt new practices by delivering targeted training and awareness-raising activities, as well as setting up community nurseries.
-To ensure the reforestation taking place is sustainable and of a high quality, species are carefully selected: big-leaf mahogany (Swietenia macrophylla), chuncho (Cedrelinga cateniformis), the pink trumpet tree (Tabebuia sp.), to name a few: the farmers choose from around forty endangered native species that are perfectly adapted to conditions in the Amazon rainforest.
+To ensure the reforestation taking place is sustainable and of a high quality, species are carefully selected: big-leaf mahogany (Swietenia macrophylla), chuncho (Cedrelinga cateniformis), guayacán (Tabebuia sp.), to name a few: the farmers choose from around forty endangered native species that are perfectly adapted to conditions in the Amazon rainforest.
 A number of fruit-bearing and medicinal varieties are also selected to enable the Kichwas to diversify their food and production options, in addition to the timber used for crafts and construction.
-A minimum of 15 different varieties are planted per plot, to promote the diversity and resilience of the restored ecosystem.
+A minimum of fifteen different varieties are planted per plot, to promote the diversity and resilience of the restored ecosystem

 Enfants écoutant l'instructeur